 All appeals must be made in writing and must clearly state on what grounds the appeal is being made.
-Appeals to the Charter School Office should be made within 30 days of the determination of the Board of Trustees.
+A scribe will be provided by the school if the parent is unable to access a computer or write for any reason.